-The Mega-Gold target is a very large area occupying 2.5 km2 with anomalous gold in soil overlying pervasive tourmaline-quartz-white mica alteration, overprinted by localized advanced argillic alteration zones and tourmaline breccias.
+The Mega-Gold target is a very large area occupying 2.5 km2 with anomalous gold and molybdenum in soil overlying pervasive tourmaline-quartz-white mica alteration, overprinted by localized advanced argillic alteration zones and tourmaline breccias.
 The target area is oriented northeast and is underlain by older andesitic tuff (Calipuy Formation) and a premineral granodiorite, thought to be the first pulse of intrusive activity in the Soledad mineral system.
 Within the anomaly is a distinct Offset (3D) induced polarization chargeability feature with a similar orientation as the soil anomaly (Figure 4).
 The chargeability feature is modelled to be a vertical intrusive or pipe-like body on the south side of the Lincuna fault with a sub-horizontal feature extending up the hill to the southwest.
-Soil gold values over the vertical chargeability body reach up to 0.325 g/t.
-The vertical body is interpreted to be a blind intrusion cutting the earlier granodiorite.
+Soil values over the vertical chargeability body reach up to 0.325 g/t gold and 54 ppm molybdenum.
+The vertical body is interpreted to be a blind intrusion cutting the earlier granodiorite with stratabound or manto-style mineralization extending away from this feature.
 The planned drilling will test these features for gold mineralization and base metal sulfides.